-Neil Gorsuch and the Supreme Court: Top Stories
+Neil Gorsuch, President Trump's Immigration Ban and Black History Month: Top Stories

 Photo of Jewish and Muslim kids at Trump protest goes viral

-Many were touched by a widely circulated image of a Muslim girl and a Jewish boy protesting Trump while sitting on their father’s shoulders at a Chicago airport.
+Many were touched by a widely circulated image of a Muslim girl and a Jewish boy protesting Trump while sitting on their fathers' shoulders at a Chicago airport.
 "I think that the picture speaks for itself,” Nuccio DiNuzzo, the photographer who snapped the shot, told TIME.

 Also: